1touchS/adr-pgproject/README.md

 ### Build Environment
 - Used Docker to build a demo stack with the technologies defined above.

-### Backend
-- Added CRUD Endpoints for the following:
-  - creating : `POST /api/v1/product`
-  - edit employees : `PUT /api/v1/product/:id`
-  - deleteing employees : `DELETE /api/v1/product/:id`

-Used [TypeORM]() ORM for DB modeling and management

-#### Future Considerations:
-- Add a security / auth layer, such that only authenticated users can add or modify employees

-- Add a caching layer (`redis`) to handle large amounts of traffic - even though that would be an overkill for this example.

 ### Front-End
 Added buttons / function to edit/add/delete employees